ronen-agranat/f2f-server/README.md

         F2F_SERVER_ENVIRONMENT=production nest start

-This enables you to quickly switch between different environments when working locally.
+This *optiional convenience feature* enables you to quickly switch between different environments when working locally, if you so choose.
+Of course, if these environment variables are specified some other way, this can be omitted completely.

+Above all, never submit creds into VCS.

 **The default environment is `development`**.